 What causes it: Borrow pits taken from the wrong layer, mixing topsoil into the fill, or building with whatever was easiest to push up.

-What I do: I test the material and I don’t rely on “it feels sticky”.
+How we fix it: I test the material and I don’t rely on “it feels sticky”.
 A simple jar test, ribbon test, and a proper look at the site tells you a lot.
 If there isn’t enough sealing clay on-site, you import it or you use a liner system.
 Doing half a fix with the same bad material just buys you another failure.

 Any pipe through a dam wall is a risk.
 If it wasn’t installed with anti-seep collars, proper bedding, and good compaction around it, water will track along the outside of the pipe.
 That’s called piping, and it can turn from “small leak” into “wall failure” faster than people think.